stephane-caron/lipm_walking_controller/README.md

 ## Dependencies

 The controller has been tested on Ubuntu 14.04 with ROS Indigo and Ubuntu 16.04 with ROS Kinetic.
-Compilation requires [catkin](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) and the following JRL dependencies:

-The controller has been tested on Ubuntu 14.04 with ROS Indigo and Ubuntu 16.04 with ROS Kinetic.
 It builds on the shoulders of the following software:

 * [ROS](http://www.ros.org/): robotics middleware